lyucean/metrika.js/README.md

 ]
 ```

-How to set allowed variables in an array:
+How to set variables in an array:
 ```
 metric.vars = [
     "purchase_order_id",